PokemonUnity/PokemonUnity/Demos/Movement/README.md

 ## PokemonUnity.Shared API Requirements:
 * None

+## Installation and Use
+1. Install the correct version of Unity or higher, using Unity Hub
+2. Open the project folder (this folder)
+3. Load Scenes/SampleScene
+4. Press the "Play In Editor" button (the play button at the top) to play the demo

 ## Contributing

 Demos/Movement is currently maintained by [Scew5145](https://github.com/Scew5145) (Ignus#6182 on discord).
 Feel free to send a pull request!